Siposattila/TestMe/README.md

 Thats it!

-After you change something just run ```make``` in the build folder.
+After you change something just run `make` in the build folder.

 # How to test
 When you build with `make` then the tests are built as well.

 This project is using [gtest](https://github.com/google/googletest) v1.14.0.

-After the build is complete then you just run ```make test```.
+After the build is complete then you just run `ctest`.

 # Pre-commit
 To provide a good quality code for the project it is mandatory to use [pre-commit](https://pre-commit.com).

-For further instructions on how to use pre-commit please follow the guide on their site.
+To install you need to have python on your system.
+After that just run `pip install pre-commit`.

+Before you are all set with pre-commit you need to install the hooks in your local repo.
+You can do that with this command `pre-commit install`.

-If you are using pre-commit you want to make sure that your changes will not fail.
+Good!
+Now you are all set from now on pre-commit will automatically run every time when you are trying to make a commit.

-You can check that by running this command before trying to commit: ```pre-commit```
+You can always check with pre-commit that your changes will fail or not before making a commit.
+Just run: `pre-commit`

 # Tree-sitter
 This project is using [tree-sitter](https://github.com/tree-sitter/tree-sitter) v0.22.6.